Posted by marilynch

 At the lead above is Roy Pina of Shoreline Outdoors, Shoreline Community Church.
 At rear (in white jacket) is League of American Bicyclists certified instructor Frank Henderson.
 Alongside Frank–directly in front of the car–is one of the Naval Postgraduate School Cycling Club team members (blue and gold jersey), with another NPS team member in the opposite lane, facing the intersection, on vigilance duty.
 NPSCC’s Rich Buaya, Jimmy Mastrom, and Barcley Stamey took on this Saturday duty on behalf of their team, which is consistently quick to respond to local cycling community needs.

 As well as providing careful watch on this stretch, these strong, experienced riders–who also included Vera Noghera and Randy Naylor of Velo Club Monterey and Steve Benes of Gears4Good–graciously circled back and forth on the day’s route numerous times, as did Chris Paruolo of Bay Bikes.
 Why?
 They were all checking to see if anyone wanted assistance, or just a dose of caring cheer.
-(Thanks to Gears4Good for the photo that helps show the heart of these “hard-core” cyclists.
+(Thanks to Gears4Good for the photo above that helps show the heart of these “hard-core” cyclists.
 And for my note further describing the presence of our spandex-clad heroes (in this case, the NPSCC cyclists), click here, then scroll down to my comment.

 Contributing special pizzazz to the day were more bike community leaders: the mover-and-shaker who got Salinas Bike Party-a courteous social bike run rolling, plus a quintet of volunteers from Ciclovia Salinas Committee.
 The zest of these 20- and 30-somethings bridged the gap from the infants to wise elders, all celebrating together their unity as part of Monterey County’s bike community.